 The OLCI product grid has been defined by upstream Level-1B products.
 Parameters included in the Level-1B products are ortho-geolocated and re-gridded during a specific step including in Level-1 processing (the re-sampling stage).

-The across track sampling distance is equal to the SSD at the Sub-Satellite Point (SSP), i.e. about 300 m in full resolution mode and 1.2 km in reduced resolution mode.
+The AL sampling distance is equal to the Spatial Sampling Distance (SSD) at the Sub-Satellite Point (SSP), i.e. about 300 m in FR mode and 1.2 km in RR mode.
 The grid used in RR mode is a 4 by 4 sub-grid of the FR product grid.

 The nominal observation time window along an orbit is driven by the sun zenith angle at SSP being below 80°.
 It results in a duration of approximately 44 minutes, yielding approximately 60 000 (15 000) pixels in FR (RR) mode.

-Note that acquisition geometry and ECMWF annotations for both resolution products are provided at tie-points on a grid defined as a 64 by 64 subset of the FR product grid.
-In RR mode, the tie-point grid is identical in terms of ground spatial sampling but shifted with respect to the FR grid (tie-points every 16 pixels).
+Note that acquisition geometry and ECMWF annotations for both resolution products are provided at tie-points on a grid defined as a 64 subset of the FR product grid in the AC direction.
+In RR mode, the tie-point grid is identical in terms of ground spatial sampling but shifted with respect to the FR grid (tie-points every 16 image columns).